 3-D Construction: Beyond the Possible with Tony Serviente

-Come learn from Tony Serviente, a seasoned veteran who has developed a workshop that will defy what you thought could be done in the kiln!
+Come learn from Tony Serviente, a seasoned glass artist who has developed a workshop that will defy what you thought could be accomplished in the kiln!

-From unusual fusing configurations, 3D fused objects, pressurized air augmentation, weaving and more, we will push the legal limits of warm glass.
-This class will leave you with enough ideas to hope for life extension!
-Tony has spent over 30 years carefully, and often spontaneously experimenting, and harbors no secrets about any of it.
+From unusual fusing configurations, 3D fused objects, pressurized air augmentation and more, we will push the legal limits of warm glass.
+This class will leave you with enough ideas to inspire you for a very long time!
+Tony has spent over 30 years, carefully, and often spontaneously experimenting.
+He harbors no secrets about any of it.
 While exploration is the theme of this session, the foundation of kiln forming strategies and problem solving will also be discussed.
-This class will be action packed with the possibility of many diverse samples, full days, and good caffeinated fun.
+This class will be action packed with the possibility of many diverse samples, full days, and good caffeinated workshop sessions.

 In this 5-day intensive, he will cover Vertical Fusing, 3-D Constructions, and Frit Sliding; all without casting, laminates or adhesives!
-Tony promises an eye-opening experience.
+Tony promises a unique experience.

 All glass and materials are included in this class.